 “I love knowing that Leon is out there in that Fast & Furious universe somewhere,” he says.
 “Because there’s no resolution to him, that’s what keeps the spirit alive.
 I think it’s awesome that fans still talk about a character who was probably in the movie for a total of five minutes.”

-My thoughts: Johnny had very few lines in the move so in fairness to him, he really didn’t get a chance to shine.
+My thoughts: Johnny had very few lines in the move so, in fairness to him, he really didn’t get a chance to shine.
 And as I said above, the newer movies are packed with super-stars so there just isn’t room (or even a need) for characters like Leon to come back.

 Chad Lindberg (aka Jesse)